 - The girl for whom Sukanya account is opened should be a resident Indian.

 - The minimum investment is Rs 250 and the maximum investment limit is Rs 1.5 lac per financial year in SSY account.
-But there is no cap on the number of deposit transactions you can make in a given year subject to overall limit of Rs 1.5 lac per account per year.
+But there is no cap on the number of deposit transactions you can make in a given year subject to an overall limit of Rs 1.5 lac per account per year.

 - Sukanya Samriddhi Yojana interest rate is 7.6% currently.
 You can read more at Sukanya Samriddhi Yojana Interest Rate History.

 - It is only allowed to open one account for one girl child.
 And a maximum of two Sukanya accounts can be opened for two girls.
-If twin girls are born as the second birth or if triplet (3 daughters) are born in the first birth itself, then the SSY rules allow the opening of 3 Sukanya Samriddhi Accounts as well.
+If twin girls are born as the second birth or if triplets (3 daughters) are born in the first birth itself, then the SSY rules allow the opening of 3 Sukanya Samriddhi Accounts as well.

 - The Sukanya Samriddhi Scheme matures on completion of 21 years from the date of account opening or as the girl child gets married, whichever is earlier (It is worth noting that the girl attaining the age of 21 years has no relevance to the maturity of this scheme).
 And even though the scheme duration is 21 years, it is only allowed to make contributions for the first 15 years only.
 After the 15th year, no further contributions can be made but the SSY account continues to earn interest at the notified rates on balance amount for the remaining 6 years (up to the 21st year after account opening).